pHRonesis II

 NOMINATION DEADLINE:

-University of Thessaly students have the opportunity to apply until Friday, March 15, 2024 via a separate application form.
+University of Thessaly students have the opportunity to apply until Saturday 28, 2026 via a separate application form (will open soon).

-Students from partner universities need to be nominated by their home institution via email to anagnos@uth.gr and fill in our application form by Friday, March 15, 2024.
+Students from partner universities need to be nominated by their home institution via email to anagnos@uth.gr and fill in our application form by Saturday 28, 2026 (will open soon).